Newmarket Royals

 The Newmarket Royals were a junior ice hockey team in the Ontario Hockey League from 1992 to 1994.
-They were based in Newmarket, Ontario, Canada.
+They were based in Newmarket, Ontario, Canada, at the Newmarket Recreational Complex.

 History

-The Royals franchise started in 1969 as the Cornwall Royals of the Quebec Major Junior Hockey League.
-The Cornwall Royals won the Memorial Cup in 1972, 1980, and in 1981.
-For the 1981–82 season, the team transferred into the Ontario Hockey League.

-In 1992 the Cornwall Royals moved to Newmarket, Ontario to play as the Newmarket Royals.
-This team should be not be confused with a different Newmarket Royals team in the OMHA in the early 1980s.
+The Royals franchise started in 1969 as the Cornwall Royals in the Quebec Major Junior Hockey League, where they won the Memorial Cup in 1972, 1980, and in 1981.
+Playing in the Ontario Hockey League since 1981, the Cornwall Royals moved to Newmarket, Ontario to play as the Newmarket Royals for the 1992–93 season.